Glossary

 Definition

-A Request for Information (RFI) is a formal document that organizations use to explore the market before they commit to a solution.
-Think of it as the buyer’s research phase: they’re not ready to buy yet, but they’re deciding how they’ll buy, and whom to trust with next steps.
+What This Means for Your Response: Think of RFIs as the buyer's research phase: they're not ready to buy yet, but they're deciding how they'll buy, and whom to trust with next steps.
+For vendors, an RFI is a chance to influence buying criteria before the RFP is even drafted.

 Why RFIs exist from the buyer's side